s47428364/Team-HD-Drone-Project/README.md

-# Unreal Engine & AirSim Drone Simulation with LLaMA Speech Recognition Integration
+# Unreal Engine AirSim Drone Simulation with Gaze Tracking and LLaMA Speech Recognition
 ## Overview

-This project integrates __Unreal Engine__ and the __AirSim__ drone simulation platform with __LLaMA-based language models__, __speech recognition__, and __gaze tracking__ functionality.
-The goal is to allow users to control a drone through both voice commands and gaze tracking, processed by the LLaMA 3.1 8B Instruct model and the gaze tracking system.
+This project integrates __Unreal Engine__ using the __AirSim__ drone extension platform with __gaze tracking__, __LLaMA-based language models__, and __speech recognition__ functionality.
+The goal is to allow users to control a drone through both gaze tracking and voice commands, processed by the LLaMA 3.1 8B Instruct model.

 ## Features
+__Drone Simulation__: Implemented via Unreal Engine with AirSim.<br>
 __Gaze Tracking__: Allows drone control based on where the user is looking.<br>
-__Drone Simulation__: Controlled via Unreal Engine with AirSim.<br>
-__Speech Recognition__: Converts voice commands to text and uses LLM model to processess texy commands.<br>
+__Speech Recognition__: Converts voice input to text and uses LLM model to processess into commands.<br>

-## Prerequisites
-Before getting started, make sure you have the following installed:

-Unreal Engine (Recommand v4.27)
-Microsoft AirSim
-Python 3.8 or later<br>
-PyAudio<br>
-LLaMA 3.1 8B Instruct Model<br>
-Whisper Model for Speech Recognition<br>
-Python Libraries: wave, pyttsx3, pyaudio, faster-whisper<br>

 ## Setup Guide
 ### 1. Install Unreal Engine and AirSim
-   a.
-Download and install Unreal Engine from [Unreal Engine Official Site](https://www.unrealengine.com/en-US/download).<br>
+1. Download and install Unreal Engine (Recommended v4.27) from [Unreal Engine](https://www.unrealengine.com/en-US/download).
-   b.
-Clone and set up AirSim for Unreal Engine by following the steps in https://github.com/Microsoft/AirSim.
+2. Clone and set up AirSim for Unreal Engine by following the steps from [AirSim]https://github.com/Microsoft/AirSim.
 ```
 git clone https://github.com/microsoft/AirSim.git
 cd AirSim